dotnetjunkie/blog/content/posts/closure-composition-model.md

     .InstancePerLifetimeScope();
 {{< / highlightEx >}}

 Although the username is not supplied to the constructor, this initialization is still part of the object graph’s construction phase.
-It’s only after the graph is fully constructed and initialized that it is invoked—in the example, the call to `handler.Handle`.
+It’s only after the graph is fully constructed and initialized that it is invoked---in the example, the call to `handler.Handle`.

 Just as before in the previous example, _runtime data_ became a _captured variable_---in this case, the username.
 This data was accessed by `ClosureUserContext`'s methods.
 In other words, this is another example of the CCM.